NkonoAndrew/BakeryApp/README.md

 ## How to run locally
 1. "npm install"
 2. In the frontend folder📂: "npm install @auth0/auth0-react"
-3. "npm run dev" to run the frontend and backend
+3. Go back to root directory, then run "npm run dev" to run the frontend and backend concurrently

 ## System Design